smattsil/almate/README.md

 Features to come:
 * AI chatbot (with Gemini for Android)
 * AI grade predictor
+* Final grade calculator

 ## Screenshots
 <img src="screenshots/home.png" alt="home" height="600px" /> <img src="screenshots/rankings.png" alt="rankings" height="600px" /> <img src="screenshots/profile.png" alt="profile" height="600px" />

 ## Libraries
-Here are a list of the libraries/technologies that I used (including for the API):
+Here are a list of the libraries/technologies that were used (including for the API):

 Kotlin
 - Retrofit (for API requests)